Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic07/topic7_pca_clustering.md

 The 3rd one is the most effective in computation time since it does not require recomputing the distances every time the clusters are merged.

-The results can be visualized as a beautiful cluster tree (dendogram) to help recognize the moment the algorithm should be stopped to get optimal results.
-There are plenty of Python tools to build these dendograms for agglomerative clustering.
+The results can be visualized as a beautiful cluster tree (dendrogram) to help recognize the moment the algorithm should be stopped to get optimal results.
+There are plenty of Python tools to build these dendrograms for agglomerative clustering.

 Let's consider an example with the clusters we got from K-means: